In a hurry? Want to save this post?

 So as you can see, “accuracy” really takes on a whole new meaning when you understand why there are so many versions of the Bible and how each version is valuable in its own right.

-Regardless of which Bible version you choose to read, whether you choose the classic King James Version or any of the other modern translations, rest assured that every version of the Bible I have mentioned have all been translated by a team of highly qualified Bible scholars and are an accurate representation of Christine doctrine.
+Regardless of which Bible version you choose to read, whether you choose the classic King James Version or any of the other modern translations, rest assured that every version of the Bible I have mentioned have all been translated by a team of highly qualified Bible scholars and are an accurate representation of Christian doctrine.

 These scholars have diligently and meticulously done their absolute best to convey the true meaning from the ancient Hebrew and Greek manuscripts for the modern reader.